 As of June 2010 I've been playing in a new band with amazing violinist Sara Pajunen.
 We're a Finnish-American folk music duo called KAIVAMA.
-You can listen to some of our recordings and watch a few videos of us at our MySpace page HERE.
-And become a fan at Facebook HERE.

 It's really been fun, challenging, and meaningful for me to play these beautiful old Nordic songs, and in the past couple years I've been learning more and more about the Finnish-American performers who paved the way for youngsters like Sara and me.

 The most famous Finnish-American musician was Viola Turpeinen, an accordionist and band leader who toured the US in the mid-20th Century, performing at Finnish community halls.
 A few days ago while on vacation in Michigan's Upper Peninsula I got a chance to visit with local music historian Tom Chevrette, who showed me this accordion.
 The instrument was played by Viola herself while she was on tour in the UP in 1945!
 Viola was born in 1909 in Champion, MI, just a few miles away from my own hometown of Ishpeming.
 I drove through Champion yesterday morning, and wondered if Viola's birthplace is still there somewhere.
 Her childhood home, maybe?